isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-It you are declaring an object that is just about to be initialized from input, initializing it would cause a double initialization.
+If you are declaring an object that is just about to be initialized from input, initializing it would cause a double initialization.
 However, beware that this may leave uninitialized data beyond the input -- and that has been a fertile source of errors and security breaches:

     constexpr int max = 8 * 1024;